 While Strike is away in Cornwall, Robin visits Leamington Spa to follow a lead.
-Her first stop there is All Saints Church, where Margot Bamborough had allegedly been seen after her disappearance in 1974.
+Her first stop there is All Saints Church, where Margot Bamborough had allegedly been seen by a man named Charlie Ramage after her disappearance in 1974.

 “She managed to secure a parking space in Priory Terrace, right beside the church, and set off on foot around the perimeter, marveling at the sheer scale of the place.”
 Troubled Blood, Chapter 45